rashmichandrashekar/fluentbit-replica/README.md

 #To run multiple plugins,
 /opt/td-agent-bit/bin/td-agent-bit -c /etc/td-agent-bit/td-agent-bit.conf -e <path to.so file> -e <path to another .so file>

-#To forward to a port and get the output from the input plugin, make the changes in the conf file - td-agent-bit.conf
+#To forward to a port and get the output from the input plugin, make the changes in the conf file - td-agent-bit.conf and container.conf
 Make sure to run the fluentbit before restarting the omsagent.
 If the fluentbit is not running when the omsagent is restarted things dont work as expected.